Home Windows 10 11 Possible Fixes Of Laptop Touchpad Not Working Issue

 Conclusion

-If there ever is a situation of your laptop touchpad not working, it can be really distressing.
-It feels almost as if the whole laptop is useless when the touchpad is not working.
+If there ever is a situation of your laptop touchpad not working, it can be distressing.
+It almost feels like the whole laptop is useless when the touchpad is not working.
 Luckily, a touchpad that is not working does not necessarily signal hardware malfunction.

-This article has explained the different things you can do to solve the problem.
+This article has explained the different ways to solve the problem.
 Share with your friends who may have encountered the problem of their laptop touchpad not working.